-01. Independent Member Display - After member's exhibits have been judged, member is responsible for displaying exhibit in their designated area.
+01. Independent Member Display - For members not enrolled in a 4-H club.
+After member's exhibits have been judged, member is responsible for displaying exhibit In their designated area.
 Must have a minimum of 5 exhibits on display to receive premium.
 Must include a name sign.

-- 02. Independent Community Service Project A poster of series of poster/photos describing the Community Service Project.
+- 02. Independent Member Community Service Project A poster or series of posters/photos describing the Community Service Project.
 Be sure to include who the project benefited, what the need was, where the project took place, when it was conducted and why you chose to undertake the project. - 03.
-Name Sign Must be constructed during current 4-H year by 4-H member(s).
+Independent Member Name Sign Must be constructed during current 4-H year by 4-H member(s).
 Constructed means: sewn or glued together using fabric, felt, poster board or card stock.
 A paper with name written on it will not be judged.
 Any revisions made to an existing name sign will not be judged.
 Minimum size: 8.5"x11"; Maximum size: 12"x14".